English and Journalism

-Tang's major areas of research are mass media law and policy, freedom of information, international journalism and global media studies.
-Since 2011, Tang has presented nearly 10 peer-reviewed papers to various divisions of AEJMC, AEJMC Southeast Colloquium, ICA and NCA annual conventions.
+Tang's major areas of research are First Amendment, freedom of information, media law and policy, freedom of information, international journalism and global media studies.
+Since 2011, Tang has presented more than 10 peer-reviewed papers to various divisions of AEJMC, AEJMC Southeast Colloquium, ICA and NCA annual conventions.
 He was an invited panelist at the 2014 AAS (Association for Asia Studies)-in-Asia Singapore Conference.
-His articles appear frequently in journalistic publications and peer-reviewed academic journals such as Journal of Modern Communication (in Chinese), Chinese Journal of Communication, and tripleC-Cognition, Communication, Co-operation.
+His articles appear in academic journals such as Journal of Modern Communication (in Chinese), Chinese Journal of Communication, and tripleC-Cognition, Communication, Co-operation.